ANTARES-PRJ/VCFAnnotator/README.md

 2. **Parse the command-line arguments:** The tool then parses the command-line arguments using the `argparse` module.
 It defines two groups of arguments: one for the `--annotateVCF` option and one for the `--DBPath` and `--DestinationPath` options.

     Add another argument group for the `--checkDB` option

-3. **Annotate Files** Check if the `--annotateVCF` argument was provided.
+3. **Annotate Files:** Check if the `--annotateVCF` argument was provided.
 If it was, set the VCF file path.
 If `--DBPath` and `--DestinationPath` were also provided, set these paths as well.

     Check if all three paths exist.
 If they do, proceed with annotating the VCF file using the ANNOVAR database.
 The annotation is performed using ANNOVAR's table_annovar.pl command, which is run as a system command.

     If the path is a directory, iterate over all files in the directory.
 If the file is a VCF file, perform the annotation as above.

-4. **Check Update** If the `--checkDB` option was provided, the functions that perform scraping for each DB site will be executed, and the `tabulateUpdates` function prints a table in the command line.
+4. **Check Update:** If the `--checkDB` option was provided, the functions that perform scraping for each DB site will be executed, and the `tabulateUpdates` function prints a table in the command line.
 When `autoCheck` is true, they are automatically executed without `--checkDB` but with any annotation command `--annotateVCF`.

-5. **Merge** When the annotation files for each DB are created, copies are also created in `result/temp/`, where the files with .txt extension will be read to extract the column of interest, the annotation column, and they will all be concatenated at the end in a final merge .txt file.
+5. **Merge:** When the annotation files for each DB are created, copies are also created in `result/temp/`, where the files with .txt extension will be read to extract the column of interest, the annotation column, and they will all be concatenated at the end in a final merge .txt file.
 In the end, the temporary folder is deleted.

 ## Link and References